heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 BufferedReader br = new BufferedReader(reader);
 ```

-Notice that this time, the class `InputStreamReader` is used to read the file
-with the `UTF-8` character encoding.
-It opens the file using a `FileInputStream`
+Notice that this time, it opens the file using a `FileInputStream` class as
+binary data.
+It then uses the class `InputStreamReader` to decode the binary
-class as binary data and decodes the binary data to text data using the `UTF-8`
+data to text data using the `UTF-8` character encoding.
+And finally, it uses the
-character encoding.
-It then uses a `BufferedReader` class to read the text data
-with a buffer.
+`BufferedReader` class to read the text data with a buffer.

 The following line opens a file for writing text data.
 It will attempt to open
 the file `TextEndOfLineCharactersExample.txt` in the current directory: